Quick Start¶

 var deltaTime = (float)gameTime.DeltaTime;

-if (_input.IsKeyDown(Key.W)) _playerPosition.Y -= _speed * deltaTime;
+if (Input.IsKeyDown(Key.W)) _playerPosition.Y -= _speed * deltaTime;

-if (_input.IsKeyDown(Key.S)) _playerPosition.Y += _speed * deltaTime;
+if (Input.IsKeyDown(Key.S)) _playerPosition.Y += _speed * deltaTime;

-if (_input.IsKeyDown(Key.A)) _playerPosition.X -= _speed * deltaTime;
+if (Input.IsKeyDown(Key.A)) _playerPosition.X -= _speed * deltaTime;

-if (_input.IsKeyDown(Key.D)) _playerPosition.X += _speed * deltaTime;
+if (Input.IsKeyDown(Key.D)) _playerPosition.X += _speed * deltaTime;

 }